Transverse Rigidity of Shrinking Sasaki-Ricci Solitons: A Criterion for the Transverse Rigidity of Sasaki-Ricci Solitons

 \begin{remark} By the equation (\ref{a8}), when the scalar curvature $R$ equals $4n$, it could be obtained that

 In some sense, this provides an evidence of nonexistence of Sasaki-Ricci solitons in this case. \end{remark}

-In general, the complete Sasaki-Ricci soliton may be not transversely rigid; nonetheless, we can verify the transverse rigidity of low-dimensional Sasaki-Ricci soliton through analyzing the behavior of at most four distinct eigenvalues of Ricci operator.
+In general, the complete Sasaki-Ricci soliton may not be transversely rigid; nonetheless, we can verify the transverse rigidity of low-dimensional Sasaki-Ricci soliton through analyzing the behavior of at most four distinct eigenvalues of Ricci operator.
+As an application, we show that any complete low-dimensional Sasaki-Ricci soliton with constant scalar curvature must be Sasaki-Einstein.

 \begin{corollary} (= Corollary 1.)If $\left( M,g,X\right) $ is a complete Sasaki-Ricci soliton of constant scalar curvature with at most four distinct eigenvalues of Ricci operator, then it is Sasaki-Einstein.
 As an application, any complete Sasaki-Ricci soliton of dimension at most seven with constant scalar curvature must be Sasaki-Einstein. \end{corollary}